-- The number of water customers in 2023 and 2022 grew by 3.1% and 1.9%, respectively.
-The wastewater customer growth rate was 3.4% in 2023 and 3.5% in 2022.
+- The number of water customers in 2024 grew by 1.9% and in 2023 grew by 3.1%.
+The wastewater customer growth rate was 2.6% in 2024 and 3.4% in 2023.
 The growth of the water and wastewater customers can be attributed to the consistent population growth and new construction activity and development that is occurring throughout Cherokee County specifically in the areas served by CCWSA's sewer system.
-In addition, the Authority also noted an increase in multi-unit/family accounts that contributed to the growth of its water customer base.
-The Authority's revenues as displayed in Table 2 above shows total revenues increasing by approximately \$6,481,000 or 10.9% in FY 2023.
-Water sales increased approximately 8.0% as compared with prior year and sewer sales revenue increased approximately 8.6% as compared with the prior year.
-Revenue for the Authority increased approximately 10.9% in 2023 compared to 2022 due to a revision to the Authority's water and sewer rate structure.
+The Authority's revenues as displayed in Table 2 above shows total revenues increasing by approximately \$13.4 million or 20.3% in FY 2024.
+Water sales increased approximately 12.6% as compared with prior year and sewer sales revenue increased approximately 12.3% as compared with the prior year.
+Revenue for the Authority increased approximately 20.3% in 2024 compared to 2023 due to a revision to the Authority's water and sewer rate structure.
 This rate change was effective on April 1, 2023.
 In addition to the rate revisions, revenue increases were seen due to customer growth in the Authority's service area and base flow increases due to growth in the area.
 Weather patterns and environmental factors typically impact revenue results.
-The average daily water demand for 2023 was 19.9 MGD compared to 2022 the average daily water demand was 18.6 MGD.
-This represents a 6.9% increase in average daily water demand from 2022 to 2023.
-The most recent rate change and revision to the Water and Sewer Rate Structure was effective April 1, 2023 and prior to that date the most recent rate change and revision was January 1, 2019. - Total expenses of the Authority increased by approximately \$7,542,000 or 13.6 % to \$63.0 million.
-In regard to departmental expense increases in FY 2023, distribution and administration increased 16.1%.
+The average daily water demand for 2024 was 20.99 MGD compared to 2023 the average daily water demand was 19.86 MGD.
+This represents a 5.7% increase in average daily water demand from 2023 to 2024.
+In addition, the Authority reached its highest maximum daily flow on record during FY 2024 in June 2024 of 31.93 MGD.
+The most recent rate change and revision to the Water and Sewer Rate Structure was effective April 1, 2023 and prior to that date the most recent rate change and revision was January 1, 2019. - Total expenses of the Authority increased by approximately \$6.5 million or 10.3 % to \$69.5 million.
+In regard to departmental expense increases in FY 2024, distribution and administration increased 12.3%.
 The increase of distribution and administration expenses can be attributed primarily to an increase in employee costs.
-Wastewater treatment facilities expenses increased 14.1%.
-Wastewater treatment facilities expenses increased from the prior year primarily due to an increase in employee costs, cost of power, operating supplies and chemical increases and maintenance increases.
-The water treatment plant facility expenses increased approximately 14.9% in FY 2023.
-The increase is due to an increase in employee costs, cost of power, operating supplies and chemical increases along with maintenance increases. - Non-operating expenses include interest on debt service, loss on disposition of capital assets-net, amortization of deferred amount on refunding and cost of issuance expenses.
-Non-operating expenses consists of interest expense on debt service increased 14.9% due to the issuance of new debt with the Series 2023 Bond Issue.
-In addition, non-operating expenses increased due to the cost of issuance fees associated with the issuance of Series 2023 Bonds.
-Non-operating revenues consist of a change in the fair market value of the 1993 & 1995 debt service forward delivery agreements decreased in the amount of (\$13,438) in FY 2023 and interest earnings increased compared to FY 2022 approximately 638.1%. - The Authority has noted capital contributions revenues of approximately \$24.1 million for FY 2023.
-As a result of donated lines accepted by the Authority and other contributions, the Authority received donated assets valued at \$12.2 million in FY 2023.
-In addition to donated lines, the Authority noted sewer tap fees contributions of approximately \$9.1 million.
-Also, the Authority noted approximately \$2.8 million in meter connection fee contributions.
-The Authority notes an increase compared to prior year contributions of 3.4% primarily due to an increase in developer donated assets compared to FY 2022.
+Wastewater treatment facilities expenses increased 8.6%.
+Wastewater treatment facilities expenses increase in employee costs, cost of power, operating supplies and chemical increases and maintenance increases.
+The water treatment facility expenses increased approximately 13.0% in FY 2024.
+The increase is due to an increase in employee costs, cost of power, operating supplies and chemical supplies and chemical increases along with maintenance increases. - Non-operating expenses include interest on debt service, loss on disposition of capital assets-net, amortization of deferred amount on refunding and cost of issuance expenses.
+Non-operating expenses consists of interest expense on debt service increased 46.7% due to the issuance of new debt with the Series 2023 Bond Issue.
+In addition, non-operating expenses decreased 75.2% due to the cost of issuance fees associated with the issuance of Series 2023 Bonds not being a factor for FY 2024.
+Nonoperating revenues consist primarily of interest earnings increase compared to FY 2024 of approximately 257.3%. - The Authority has noted capital contributions revenues of approximately \$29.0 million for FY 2024.
+As a result of donated lines accepted by the Authority and other contributions, the Authority received donated assets valued at \$16.9 million in FY 2024.
+In addition to donated lines, the Authority noted sewer tap fees contributions of approximately \$8.9 million.
+Also, the Authority noted approximately \$3.2 million in meter connection fee contributions.
+The Authority notes an increase compared to prior year contributions of 20.4% primarily due to an increase in developer donated assets compared to FY 2024.